-NVE regulates the network companies using an incentive based revenue cap (RC) model.
-The RC is set annually, based on a yardstick formula of 40 percent cost recovery and 60 percent cost norm resulting from benchmark exercises.
-There is a two-year lag on the cost data.
-The regulation model concerns operators of all networks.
+NVE regulates the distribution system operators (DSOs) and the TSO using an incentive based revenue cap (RC) model.
+The RCs are set annually, based on a yardstick formula of 40 percent cost recovery and 60 percent cost norm resulting from benchmarking exercises.
+The regulation model concerns operators of all electricity networks.
 Statnett is benchmarked together with other European TSOs3, while the other network operators are benchmarked in a model based on Data Envelopment Analysis (DEA): one model comparing companies operating in the regional distribution network and one model comparing companies operating in the local distribution network.
-The DEA-results are adjusted using regression-analyses to take into account the differences in geographical challenges between the companies.
-The models take differences in network structure and operating environments into account.
+The DEA-results are adjusted using regression analyses in order to account for different geographical challenges between the companies.
+The models also take differences in network structure and operating environments into account.

-NVE notifies the RC for the coming year in November and the network companies set the tariffs accordingly.
-All data, benchmarking results and revenue cap calculations are published on web every year.
-This increase the transparency of the methodology and data used in the calculation of RC.
-In principle, the only difference between the notified and the final RC for a year is the actual prices, inflation and WACC that has to be estimated in the notification.
-In addition to this, any errors in the companies' cost or technical data discovered after the notification are corrected in the final RC.
+NVE notifies the RC for the coming year in November, and the network companies set their tariffs accordingly.
+All data, benchmarking results and revenue cap calculations, are published on our web page once the calculations are finished.
+This is to increase the transparency of the methodology and data used in the calculation of the RC.
+In principle, the notified and the final RC for one year will only differ due to differences between estimated and actual electricity prices, inflation and WACC.
+In addition to this, any errors in the companies' costs or technical data discovered after the notification are corrected in the final RC.

-The RCs are calculated based on expected total costs using inflation adjusted cost data from two years back.
-The deviation between the expected total costs and the actual total costs of all companies in a year is included in the RC calculation two years later (e.g. the deviation between expected and actual costs for 2014 will be corrected in the RC for 2016).
+The RCs are calculated based on expected total costs using inflation adjusted cost data from two years prior.
+The deviation between the expected total costs and the actual total costs for all companies in one year is included in the RC calculation two years later (e.g. the deviation between expected and actual costs for 2015 will be corrected in the RC for 2017).
 The total cost deviation is distributed among the companies using their share of the sectors total regulatory asset base.
 This mechanism does not apply to the regulation of Statnett.